MohammedMohamedAsif/Food-Delivery-System/README.md

 Angie Berrios

 ## Introduction
-[Food Delivery System] intends to provide a system that universities and students alike can enjoy.
-A university who purchases a [Food delivery system] license can run it on their own and distribute the app to students.
+The Food Delivery System intends to provide a system that universities and students alike can enjoy.
+A university who purchases a Food delivery system license can run it on their own and distribute the app to students.
 This will allow the univerisity in question to approve any establishment and driver that wants to deliver food on the campus.

 ## Use Case
 This application is to be used by universities that want food delivery on campus, but do not want independent non-student contractors delivering the food to campus.